 New backup targets.
 Since the beginning of the data center through the early 2000s, the primary and in most cases only storage medium used for backup data was tape media and tape libraries.
 Disk-based backups, which made image-based backups a reality, also led to backup data being used for other use cases.
 These included testing and development and reporting, because modern backup software can quickly present data to those environments.
 Disk-based backup systems today are scale-out storage systems designed to scale to meet data growth and data retention demands.

 The cloud vs. on-premises.
-Over the past five years public cloud providers are quickly establishing themselves as an attractive alternative to on-premises disk-based backup technology.
+Over the past eight years public cloud providers are quickly establishing themselves as an attractive alternative to on-premises disk-based backup technology.
 Using cloud storage, organizations can automatically have an off-site copy of data and limit the growth of on-premises backup storage systems.
 Also, with the data in the cloud, organizations can use cloud computing services for disaster recovery as well as for the testing and development and reporting use cases described above.
+Cost control is a key element to cloud storage -- organizations must pay for cloud storage each month and restoring data from cloud storage can incur substantial data egress costs.

 3. Continue to follow the 3-2-1 backup rule